 If being a bit more adventurous or active is more your thing, Warsaw has plenty of attractions to keep you entertained.
 The most obvious choice is to get your skates on and swoosh onto the ice to show off your skills, and you can check out the main city centre ice rinks mentioned in our ice skating section.
 The winter activities at the National Stadium have become more popular and impressive with each new season.
 You are not limited to ice skating, however, as there are artificial hills to slide down on hoops, night time skating discos, and if you need to boost your energy levels and keep warm, there are even festive stalls to keep you fuelled up.
 If all this isn't enough, there are far more ice rinks dotted around the city for you to enjoy.
 Plac Europejski (C-7/8) has become a pretty popular option in the last few years, and this year, you even have more choice in the newly opened Galeria Młociny which has its own ice rink up on the roof!

 Now for the hidden gem, where the locals go crazy in winter: Górka Szczęsliwicka (Szczęśliwicka Hill).
-You may have noticed that Warsaw is rather on the flat side!
+You may have noticed that Warsaw is rather on the flat side.
 If anyone really wants to enjoy true winter sports in Poland, they must travel to the south of the country to the various mountain resorts found along the Polish borders with Czech Republic and Slovakia.
 It all seems like quite the effort, especially if you lack the time or finances to go!
 This is where Górka Szczęśliwicka, found in the Ochota district, and more specifically, its ski centre, works out a treat for any fans of winter sports visiting or staying in Warsaw.
 If you don't have any hills in your city - build them.
 This is exactly what happend in this case, having been used as a dumping ground for rubble after World War II, and later as a general refuse dump.
 It was only in the late 1960s that the mound of rubbish was covered with earth to be turned into a park, and as of the 1980s, a ski slope.
-The tallest hill in Warsaw, it measures at only 152m, but it's certainly a well equipped centre with Poma ski lift and chair lift, where you can hire your equipment and even take up skiing/snowboarding lessons.
-The centre has undergone a huge modernisation which they're hoping to complete in time for snowfall in late 2019/early 2020!
-It's best to check their website for the latest info: www.gorka-szczesliwicka.com.
+The tallest hill in Warsaw, it measures at only 152m, but it's certainly a well-equipped centre with Poma ski lift and chair lift, where you can hire your equipment and even take up skiing/snowboarding lessons.
+The centre also underwent a major modernisation in 2020c.
+Check their website for the latest info: www.gorka-szczesliwicka.com.

 The alternative is to be entertained, and our leisure section has the perfect experiences for you, from escape rooms to shooting ranges, and good ole entertainment centres.
 If all this sounds too adrenaline pumping, then the city's finest museums await you - the majority are super modern or have undergone renovations in the last few years, and they are truly awesome.

-The winter experiences don't end there.
+FOOD MARKETSThe winter experiences don't end there.
 We wholly recommend you visit some of Warsaw's food markets, which at this time of year, look especially appetising, not least because of their culinary offerings, but for the tremendous efforts made in decking the halls with... you finish the song line...
 The most impressive of all has to be Hala Koszyki, which has thousands of lights wrapped around the entire inner frame of the building.
 The lights look impressive, the tree looks impressive, and the atmosphere here at Christmas is always worth savouring.
-There's even a Christmas market (04-23 December) here for you to enjoy.
+There's even an annual Christmas market here for you to enjoy in December.